rachidmaalme/ensible/README.md

 # CCNP
- This is CCNP cases' practice
+ This is CCNP practice cases